PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

     decomposition and Procrustes (OADP)** method of the `FRAPOSA`_ package.\ [#zhangfraposa]_ We chose to implement PCA-based projection over derivation of the PCA space on a merged target and reference dataset to ensure that the composition of the target doesn't impact the structure of the PCA.
 This is implemented in the ``FRAPOSA_OADP`` module.
+    *Note: the quality of the projection should be visually assessed in the report - we plan to furhter optimize the QC in this step in future versions.*

 6.  **Ancestry analysis**: the calculated PGS (SUM), reference panel PCA, and target sample projection into the PCA space are supplied to a script that performs the analyses needed to adjust the PGS for genetic ancestry.
 This